Snapchat parent rockets higher in Wall Street debut

-The company behind Snapchat is trading sharply higher in its Wall Street debut.
+The company behind Snapchat is trading sharply higher in its Wall Street debut, proof, at least for a day, that there's investor demand for young but still unproven tech companies.

-It had priced its initial public offering of 200 million non-voting shares at $17 each on Wednesday.
-That's above the expected range of $14 to $16.
+The company had priced its initial public offering of 200 million shares at $17 each on Wednesday.
+That was above the expected range of $14 to $16.

-Snap's IPO is one of the most anticipated for a technology company since Twitter's in 2013.
-That, in turn, had created the biggest stir since Facebook took its first bow on Wall Street in 2012.
+Snap's IPO was one of the most anticipated for a technology company since Twitter's in 2013.
+That, in turn, had created the biggest stir since Facebook made its debut on Wall Street in 2012.
 Twitter is now valued at $11 billion, while Facebook is $395 billion.
 Snap's pricing valued the Los Angeles company at $24 billion.

 Snapchat is best known for disappearing messages.
-It's popular with young people, but growth has slowed down in recent months.
+It's popular with young people, but growth has slowed in recent months.
+That has investors wondering whether the company will end up more like Twitter, with its troubles attracting users and declining stock price, or Facebook, with soaring user numbers and stock price.

-Explore further: Snapchat parent passes big test: IPO above expectation (Update 2)
+Thursday's surge on Wall Street shows that there is initial investor excitement about Snap, but it's not guaranteed to last.
+Twitter, for one, soared initially after its IPO, but now trades 39 percent below its IPO price.
+Facebook, meanwhile, struggled initially but has since more than tripled its IPO price.

 Please sign in to add a comment.
 Registration is free, and takes less than a minute.
 Read moreClick here to reset your password.